 Environmental Law Section of the Florida Justice Association (Founding Chair)

-Academy Research & Education Foundation of the Florida Justice Association (Past Chair)
+Academy Research & Education Foundation, Florida Justice Association (Past Chair)

 The Florida Lawyers Action Group (Past Chair)